Nintendo of America, Inc. v. Blockbuster Entertainment Corp.: Outcome

 By the following year, Nintendo and Blockbuster settled the matter outside of court for an undisclosed amount.
-While Nintendo continued to argue for their inclusion in the Computer Software Rental Amendments Act, the United States House Judiciary Committee approved a bill that limited the rental of computer software without limiting the rental of video games.
+While Nintendo continued to argue for their inclusion in the Computer Software Rental Amendments Act, the United States House Judiciary Committee approved a bill that limited the rental of computer software without limiting the rental of video game cartridges.
 By November, both the United States House of Representatives and the United States Senate passed the Computer Software Rentals Amendment Act, with Nintendo excluded from the final legislation.
 While the CSRAA gave copyright owners in computer software an exclusive "rental right", the same legislation allowed consumers to rent video games in an exception now commonly known as the "Nintendo Exception".

 During the dispute, journalist Jack Neese reacted that "what Blockbuster is doing may be completely legal but it is not right."
-After the dispute had concluded, Journalist David Sheff reacted in his book Game Over by comparing games to movies.
-If film studios have a window of exclusivity in theaters before they decide to offer their work for rental, a similar model would be reasonable for games, rather than allowing video-rental stores to buy unlimited copies on the first day of release.
+After the dispute had been settled, Journalist David Sheff reacted in his book Game Over by comparing games to movies.
+If film studios have a window of exclusivity in theaters before they decide to offer their work for rental, Sheff concluded that a similar model would be reasonable for games, rather than allowing video-rental stores to buy unlimited copies on the first day of release.
 In 1993, Nintendo of America vice president Howard Lincoln criticized the video game rental business.
 He described Nintendo's business model to "spend thousands of hours and millions of dollars creating a game ... to be compensated every time the thing sells," while lamenting that rental companies can "exploit the thing—renting it out over and over again, hundreds and even thousands of times," without any compensation to Nintendo or their developers.